burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 <br>

-THEN explore crypto upgrades or recreation of specific architectures like Bitcoin, Ethereum, etc...
+THEN explore crypto upgrades towards specific architectures like Bitcoin, Ethereum, etc...
-- and add references/explanations and stuff
+- and then add references and explanations along with each

 <br><br><br>